Fri: 10 am - 6 pm

 Spanish Fork residents can now apply for a library account online!
 Residents without a library account can apply online to receive access to all of our digital content.
 The online application is for a temporary account, which will expire 3 months after activation.
 If you would like to continue your temporary account, you will need to come to the library and present a valid form of ID.
 If you already have a library account, you do not need to complete this application to access our digital content.

-To apply for a library account, complete this application,
+To apply for a library account, complete our Library Card application,

 Library Fee Schedule